Credit Utilization Ratio Planner

 The credit utilization ratio planner is designed to help you answer a practical question: how much do I need to pay on my credit cards to reach a healthier utilization percentage?
 By entering your credit limits, current balances, and a target utilization rate, you can quickly estimate the payment required to hit that goal and better understand how your borrowing behavior might affect your credit profile.

 Credit utilization is one of the most influential factors in most modern credit scoring models.
-It reflects how much of your available revolving credit (typically credit cards and lines of credit) you are currently using.
-This planner focuses on the utilization of your revolving accounts, not loans like mortgages, student loans, or auto loans.
+It reflects how much of your available revolving credit, typically credit cards and personal lines of credit, you are currently using.
+This planner focuses on revolving accounts rather than installment loans such as mortgages, auto loans, or student loans, because those loans are not usually evaluated through the same utilization formula.

-• Set a utilization target (for example, 30%, 10%, or another goal) and estimate how much to pay down to reach it.
+- Set a utilization target, such as 30%, 20%, or 10%, and estimate how much to pay down to reach it.

-• Plan payments across multiple cards to reduce your utilization before a major application, such as a mortgage or auto loan.
+- Plan payments across multiple cards before a major application, such as a mortgage, car loan, or refinancing request.

 Key Credit Utilization Formulas